Hello, I Am Lysette

 But some of these are great for progression and include time management, communication (listening, speaking, and writing), organisation, project management, negotiation skills, problem solving, team working, and conflict management.
 Admittedly the most important skill that I have gained is leadership, whether this relates to process or people.

-I have discussed my next steps with my line manager, and I hope to remain with the business and the team following the completion of my apprenticeship and take on more responsibilities and potential line management opportunities in the next year!
-So, though I didn’t use GetMyFirstJob when searching for vacancies, on reflection, I wish I had to allow me to understand the detail and options available to me at the time.
+Although I didn’t use GetMyFirstJob when searching for vacancies, on reflection, I wish I had, to allow me to understand the detail and options available to me at the time.

 Interested in becoming an ambassador?
 Find out more!